What is the difference between elicit and illicit?

 - To elicit means to draw out or to obtain (usually information).

 Elicit and IllicitThe words elicit and illicit sound similar, but their meanings are very different.

-ElicitGenerally, the verb elicit means to obtain.
-However, it has the connotation of actively obtaining something (usually information).
+ElicitThe verb to elicit means to obtain.
+It has the connotation of actively obtaining something (usually information).
 It can often be translated as to draw out, to extract, to obtain information, to deduce, or to construe.

-His questioning sought to elicit the conclusion he had reached even before the hearing began.
+- His questioning sought to elicit the conclusion reached before the hearing began.
 (His questioning sought to draw out the conclusion.)

 Select the correct version: